 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Bridge, click on Trunk Config, and click on Port Priority. - 3.
+Click on Network, and click on Mirroring. - 3.
 Review the settings.
-Click Apply to save changes. - Status Click the drop-down and list and select one of the following options: - Enable This parameter activates the Port Mirroring feature and the rest of the configuration parameters become active on the page. - o Disable This parameter de-activates the Port Mirroring feature and the rest of the configuration parameters become inactive on the page. - Mirror Target Port Click the drop-down and list and select the port to send the copied ingress/egress packets/data. (e.g. Computer or device with packet capture or data analysis program.)
+Click Apply to save changes. - Status Click the drop-down and list and select one of the following options: - Enable This parameter activates the Port Mirroring feature and the rest of the configuration parameters become active on the page. - Disable This parameter de-activates the Port Mirroring feature and the rest of the configuration parameters become inactive on the page. - Mirror Target Port Click the drop-down and list and select the port to send the copied ingress/egress packets/data. (e.g. Computer or device with packet capture or data analysis program.)

 Mirroring Settings

-Status: Enabled 💌
+Status: Enabled

-Mirror Target Port: 1 💌
+Mirror Target Port: 1